mehradmrt/nanoLambda_ros2_driver/README.md

 ### 2. Setup Your Workspace

-Clone this repository into your ROS 2 workspace's `src` directory:
+Clone this repository into your ROS2 workspace's `src` directory:

 ```bash
 mkdir -p ~/ros2_ws/src